Wise Debit Card Review 2025: Fees, Rates and Limits

 The Wise debit card can make life easier - and help you save money - if you travel often, shop with international ecommerce stores, or have a business and want to issue your team with international debit cards to manage spending.

-Wise currency exchange always uses the real mid-market exchange rate with no markup and no hidden fees - and with the Wise debit card’s smart auto convert feature you don’t even need to switch currencies before you travel.
-Leave the Wise card to switch to the currencies you need, when you need them, with the lowest possible fee every time.
+Wise currency exchange uses the real mid-market exchange rate with no markup and no hidden fees - and with the Wise debit card’s smart auto convert feature you don’t even need to switch currencies before you travel.
+Leave the Wise card to switch to the currencies you need, when you need them, with the lowest possible Wise fee.

 FAQs - Wise Debit Card